 In this lesson, you will learn how to locate information in an illustration.
-You will also learn how to use this information to answer questions that are based on the illustration.
+You will also learn how to use this information to answer questions that are based on an illustration.

 Expository texts frequently use graphics to present facts and information.
-This lesson will discuss ways to interpret graphics in expository texts.
-We will end with a brief quiz to see what you have learned.
+In this lesson, we'll discuss some ways to interpret the graphics found in expository texts.

 Earning College Credit